APCSLowell/AsteroidsGame/README.md

 Asteroids (Part 1)
 ==================
 In this assignment we will start to replicate the old video game Asteroids.
 You will write a program that has a space ship that can be controlled with the keyboard.
 You will need to write a `SpaceShip` class.
-Your `SpaceShip` class will extend the `Floater` class, an abstract class that represents all things that float in space.
+Your `SpaceShip` class will extend the `Floater` class, an `abstract` class that represents all things that float in space.

-An abstract class is an "incomplete" class.
-It has abstract methods--methods that have no body.
-When your class extends an abstract class, you must write the methods that are needed to "complete" the class. _Note: To complete this assignment you will be writing two classes `SpaceShip` and `Star`.
+An `abstract` class is an "incomplete" class.
+It has `abstract` methods--incomplete methods that have no body.
+When your class extends an `abstract` class, you typcially write the methods that are needed to "complete" the class. _Note: To complete this assignment you will be writing two classes `SpaceShip` and `Star`.
 Do not modify the `Floater` class._

 Suggested steps to complete this assignment
 -------------------------------------------

-1. Fork and clone down the AsteroidsGame repository.
+1. Fork this repository.
 2. Uncomment the `extends floater` on Line 10
 3. Complete the 10 abstract `set` and `get` functions
 4. Write the `Spaceship` constructor.
 Make sure you initialize all 9 of the inherited `protected` member variables.
 You may find the [Asteroids PowerPoint](https://drive.google.com/file/d/0Bz2ZkT6qWPYTYjU0NDE5ZDYtYzEwOS00MGNlLTk0OGMtODBhODI3N2JiYzRi/view?usp=sharing) slides to be helpful.
 You may also find [this sample SpaceShip program](https://56d4b6566b56a59e1f634ea30f548666c459899d.googledrive.com/host/0Bz2ZkT6qWPYTallTVFJBOWdNcDQ/) to be helpful in understanding how the variables affect the SpaceShip's movement.